Skip to main content

 Massachusetts Marine Fisheries Institute

-The Massachusetts Marine Fisheries Institute (MFI), a cooperative venture between UMass Dartmouth’s School for Marine Science & Technology (SMAST) and the Massachusetts Division of Marine Fisheries, promotes sustainable fisheries by providing timely information needed to protect, conserve, and manage Massachusetts marine and coastal resources in a manner that balances the economic, environmental, and cultural interests of the citizens of the Commonwealth.
+The Massachusetts Marine Fisheries Institute (MFI), a cooperative venture between UMass Dartmouth’s School for Marine Science & Technology (SMAST) and the Massachusetts Division of Marine Fisheries (DMF), promotes sustainable fisheries by providing timely information needed to protect, conserve, and manage Massachusetts marine and coastal resources in a manner that balances the economic, environmental, and cultural interests of the citizens of the Commonwealth.

 Information is gathered through interdisciplinary research that examines the interaction between marine organisms and their environments.
 These application-oriented studies enable scientists to understand the underlying processes and implement timely solutions.